webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 ### Module Federation

 Webpack 5 adds a new feature called "Module Federation", which allows multiple webpack builds to work together.
-From runtime perspective modules form multiple builds will behave like a huge connected module graph.
+From runtime perspective modules from multiple builds will behave like a huge connected module graph.
-From developer persepective modules can be imported from specified remote builds and used with minimal restrictions.
+From developer perspective modules can be imported from specified remote builds and used with minimal restrictions.

 For more details see [this separate guide](/concepts/module-federation).